Gum Recession Ramsey, MN

 What Is Gum Recession?

-Normally, the gums surrounding our teeth come right up to the necks of the tooth like a turtle-neck sweatshirt.
-But if there is repeated trauma or untreated severe gum disease in the area, eventually the gum recedes away from the tooth far enough to reveal the roots of the tooth.
+Normally, the gums surrounding our teeth come right up to the necks of the teeth like a turtleneck sweatshirt.
+But if there is repeated trauma or untreated severe gum disease in the area, eventually, the gum recedes away from the tooth far enough to reveal the roots of the tooth.

-The recession can happen so slowly that many don’t realize it is even happening.
+Gum recession can happen so slowly that many don’t realize it is even happening.
 The realization usually happens when it reaches a point causing sensitivity to hot or cold temperatures and/or touch and pressure.
-Why this is bad, is because when the tooth root is exposed, it makes it much more at risk for decay, deterioration and infection.
+This is bad because when the tooth root is exposed, it is much more at risk for decay, deterioration, and infection.

-Rivers Bend Family Dental provides a wide range of dental procedures to make it convenient for your family to tend to all its dental needs.
-Our services include but are not limited
+River’s Bend Family Dental provides a wide range of dental procedures to make it convenient for your family to tend to all its dental needs.

 Avoiding Gum Recession

-Gum recession can be prevented.
-But it does need your follow up with consistent oral care routines and regular scheduled dental cleanings.
-Make sure to do your minimum twice a day brushing .
-Flossing every day with good technique, because great flossing is tremendous in disrupting the constant buildup of plaque that happens on a daily basis in our mouths.
-Don’t forget to also find the right mouthwash on the market that is effective in lowering the bacterial loads in your mouth.
+Gum recession can be prevented with consistent oral care routines and regular dental cleanings.
+Remember to brush your teeth at least twice a day and floss daily using the proper technique.
+Effective flossing disrupts the constant buildup of plaque in our mouths.
+Don’t forget to also find the right mouthwash that lowers the bacterial loads in your mouth.

 It’s also a good idea to maintain a healthy diet and regular exercise routine.
-Not only does nutritious food and exercise make your gum and mouth heal better, it makes your overall body health better.
+Not only do nutritious food and exercise make your gums and mouth heal better, but they also improve your overall health.

-Finally, don’t forget about your regular followup dental checkups and cleanings at least twice a year.
-This can be an incredibly effective way to prevent gum disease but also to catch early signs of the disease to begin treatment.
+Finally, remember to get regular follow-up dental checkups and cleanings at least twice a year.
+This can be an incredibly effective way to prevent gum disease and catch early signs of the disease to begin treatment.

 Treating Gum Recession